mesosphere-backup/dcos-cassandra-service/docs/configuration.md

 # Configuration Options

-The following describes the most commonly used features of DC/OS Cassandra and how to configure them via the DC/OS CLI and in Marathon.
+The following describes the most commonly used features of DC/OS Apache Cassandra and how to configure them via the DC/OS CLI and in Marathon.
 There are two methods of configuring a Cassandra cluster.
-The configuration may be specified using a JSON file during installation via the DC/OS command line (See the [Installation section](#installation)) or via modification to the Service Scheduler’s Marathon environment at runtime (See the [Configuration Update section](#configuration-update)).
+The configuration may be specified using a JSON file during installation via the DC/OS command line (See the Install and Customize section) or via modification to the Service Scheduler’s Marathon environment at runtime (See the Configuration Update section).
 Note that some configuration options may only be specified at installation time, but these generally relate only to the service’s registration and authentication with the DC/OS scheduler.

 ## Service Configuration